-- You won’t be wasting a ton of time.
-If your presale flops and you realize your audience isn’t interested in your idea, you’re much better off if you haven’t poured your soul into 100% of your content.
+- You won’t waste time.
 If you decide you don’t want to continue creating that particular course, you can repurpose the 20% of content you did create and you won’t be at a loss.

 - You’ll be on a deadline.
 If you have a course full of eager students who are looking forward to weekly updates, you’ll be much more likely to prioritize content creation and won’t fall behind.

 - You’ll be making money to improve your course.
-Like I said, presales allow you to get audience feedback, and you may decide that you need to invest in a microphone or a better editing system to add value to your course.
+You may decide that you need to invest in a microphone or a better editing system to add value to your course.
 Now that you’ve made money preselling, you’ve got a cushion to do so.

-Before you can start generating presales, you’re going to need somewhere to drive traffic.
-Creating a sales page on Teachable is intuitive, but here’s a quick peek of what you want it to look like:
+Before you can start generating pre-sales, you want somewhere to send students.
+Creating a sales page on Teachable is intuitive, but here’s a quick peek of what your sales page on Teachable can look like:

-You can get creative with the design and formatting of your page, but in our experience (and the experience of some of our most successful instructors!) you will want to consider adding these elements in addition to what we recommend in a standard sales page.
+You can get creative with the design and formatting of your page, but you should consider adding these elements in addition to what we recommend in a standard sales page.

 - Make the discount apparent.
 Write directly on the enroll button that your course is at a special presale price.
 Knowing that the price is going to increase will add a sense of urgency.

 - Add a countdown timer.
-Piggy-backing off my last point, I want to reiterate how powerful urgency can be.
-Giving your customers a visual showing them exactly how much time they have to buy until the price increase will make them more likely to take the plunge then and there.
+Utilizing a visual showing exactly how much time a customer has to buy before a price increase will make them more likely to take the plunge then and there.

-- Add Testimonials.
-Given that your course is new, you can’t add testimonials pertaining to the course.
-But if you can get testimonials about how informative you are and how high quality your other content is, you can use that until you get course testimonials.
+- Add testimonials.
+If you can get testimonials about how informative you are and how high quality your other content is, you can use that until you get course testimonials.

-- Don’t skip out on the author bio!
-Sure, it feels awkward to write about yourself, but move past that and take this opportunity to toot your own horn a little bit.
+- Don’t skip out on the author bio.
 Use this space to establish yourself as an authority and as a real person!
 People want to know who they’re buying from.